JonTJT/ICT-1003Project/README.md

 ## Timeline
 4-Nov to 8-Nov - Explore functionalities based on allocated task and identify any challenges/additional modules required<br>
-28-Nov - DEADLINE
+8-Nov to 13-Nov - Start coding functionality (Meeting on 13 Nov to update progress) 28-Nov - DEADLINE